insected/bobbae_gcp-wiki/Networking.md

 GCP implements [software-defined network](  https://cloud.google.com/docs/compare/data-centers/networking ) that provides fast and reliable connections to users [around the world](https://cloud.google.com/about/locations).

+[Jupiter](https://cloud.google.com/blog/products/networking/google-cloud-networking-in-depth-series-digest)  fabrics can deliver more than 1 Petabit/sec of total bisection bandwidth.
+To put this in perspective, such [capacity](https://cloudplatform.googleblog.com/2015/06/A-Look-Inside-Googles-Data-Center-Networks.html?m=1) would be enough for 100,000 servers to exchange information at 10Gb/s each, enough to read the entire scanned contents of the Library of Congress in less than 1/10th of a second.

 From data centers to subsea cables, GCP connects customers in [different regions](https://www.blog.google/products/google-cloud/expanding-our-global-infrastructure-new-regions-and-subsea-cables/) around the world.